 It is very important for you to consider why you are buying this specific property.
-Some buyers want a great view of the ocean however what guarantee is there that another condo building will not be built between your view and the ocean.
-This problem has arisen before in Thailand in a zoning dispute in Pattaya a few years ago where another development was being built between the ocean and the condo unit owners of an earlier development.
+Some buyers want a great view of the ocean.
+However what guarantee is there that another condo building will not be built between your view and the ocean.
+This problem has arisen before in Thailand in a zoning dispute in Pattaya a few years ago.
+This where another development was being built.
+Right between the ocean and the condo unit owners of an earlier development.

-If you are buying for an ocean or mountain view, then you should consider a due diligence study to ensure that the zoning between you and the ocean is not for another high rise.
+If you are buying for an ocean or mountain view.
+Then you should consider a due diligence study to ensure that the zoning between you and the ocean is not for another high rise.
 See also the building regulations in Thailand.

-When buying off plan in Thailand the zoning becomes important as well as your condominium building might be obstructing someone else’s view.
+When buying off-plan in Thailand the zoning becomes important.
+This as well as your condominium building might be obstructing someone else’s view.
 This occurred in 2014 in Pattaya again when a 53 story building at the Bali Hai Pier was stopped as it blocked the view of Pattaya Bay.
-As with zoning there are also laws in Thailand with regard to
+As with zoning, there are also laws in Thailand with regard to

 – Laws stipulating how close you are allowed to build from the ocean line

 – Laws covering the height of buildings in certain areas.